bbc/childrens-games-starter-pack/docs/deliverable-review.md

 ## Assets

-* **The project must contain all assets required to compile and run the game** - all paths used during build should be relative
-* Assets should live in a sensible, organised location not scattered around the project
+* **Organisation**: Assets should live in a sensible, organised location not scattered around the project
-* Filenames need to be in lower-case: "myfile.swf" and not "MyFile.swf" - this is an apache restriction on some BBC servers
+  * SD and HD assets should live in different directories
+  * Original and compressed/processed assets should live in different directories

-* Asset names should clearly indicate their function: "confirmscreenclosebutton.png" and not "button38.png"
+* **Sensible naming**: Asset names should clearly indicate their function e.g.
+"confirmscreenclosebutton.png" and not "button38.png".

 ## Code